Singapore PR for Indians: Eligibility & Procedure Explained

 Applicants’ family ties to Singaporeans, length of stay in Singapore, and whether they have attended Singapore schools or performed National Service are all considered.
 This holds for people of all ethnicities and nationalities.

-Primary advantages of becoming a Permanent Resident in Singapore
+Primary Advantages of a Permanent Resident in Singapore

 • As a permanent resident of Singapore, you are allowed to live, enter, and leave the country without the need to get separate Singapore visas for work or travel.
 You will be given a Blue Card, which will serve as your identity document.